Are Red Pandas Going Extinct

 5. Human-Wildlife Conflict: An Unintentional Threat

 Human-wildlife conflict, while not a direct cause of red panda mortality, indirectly impacts their survival.
-As human populations expand into red panda habitats, encounters between humans and red pandas become more frequent.
+Also, as human populations expand into red panda habitats, encounters between humans and red pandas become more frequent.
 This can lead to retaliatory killings if red pandas are perceived as a threat to livestock or crops.

 Conservation Efforts: A Multifaceted Approach